namanhchu/Crystal-Plasticity-Optimization/README.md

 # Crystal-Plasticity-Optimization
-I build a data preprocessing pipeline for obtaining elastic stress-strain curves with Python
+I built a data preprocessing pipeline for obtaining elastic stress-strain curves with Python